roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmm... yeah that feels good!"
 I groaned happily feeling Vic's wet mouth licking my shaft.

  "You guys look so hot from this angle!
 I want to taste you!"
 Vic said quietly.
 On my next thrust I pulled out and Vic grasped my sticky Vick and pulled the tip from Jenny's wet folds.
 She opened her mouth and closed it around the tip of my cock.
 I kept thrusting at the same speed, but now I was fucking Vic's wet mouth.
-Report_Story #12
+2